Women’s History Month Spotlight: Capt. Saleha Jabeen

-U.S. Air Force Capt.
-Saleha Jabeen, 517 Training Group chaplain, interacts with a student airman in her office, Presidio of Monterey, California, Feb.
-20, 2024.
+In her role, she provided spiritual support to Airmen and served as a trusted cultural advisor to representatives from the Department of State, Department of Homeland Security and the Department of Defense.

+In 2022, Jabeen began fulfilling her role as the 517th TRG chaplain.
+She provided support to student Airmen attending the Defense Language Institute Foreign Language Center at Presidio of Monterey, California, which generates joint linguists for the entirety of the Department of Defense.

 Jabeen works in tandem with other military chaplains at the installation providing emotional and spiritual support to a multi-service population of over 2,500 students and staff.

-(Photo credit: Natela Cutter)
+Jabeen has worked mainly with tech school students for most of her career and finds it to be quite rewarding.

+“The kind of passion they bring in, the openness they have – to learn, to serve, to grow, to be resilient - that’s pretty amazing to watch on a consistent basis,” said Jabeen.

 |Date Taken: